 We teach children to value and respect our differences, but to cherish what we have in common.
-Our Core Values are what we share and work together to achieve in all we do and these link back closely to our Fundamental British Values.
+Our School Core Values are what we share and work together to achieve in all we do and these link back closely to our Fundamental British Values.

 We teach children that Britain has its own Core Values, that bind us all together as a country, and that make all who live here special.

 - Mutual respect and tolerance of those of different faiths and beliefs